-Legislation enacted in the 2018 Session, additional actions on the part of the Hogan Administration, and an influx of new federal CCDF funds through the 2018 omnibus spending agreement will significantly alter these figures in future years - and more importantly, will lead to dramatic program improvements for the parents, children, and providers whom CCSP serves.
+Legislation enacted in the 2018 Session, additional actions on the part of the Hogan Administration, and an influx of new federal CCDF funds through the 2018 omnibus spending agreement has significantly altered these figures in succeeding years-and more importantly, has led to dramatic program improvements for the parents, children, and providers whom CCSP serves.
 For more information on the CCDBG funding increase, see the "Federal Child Care Funding and Policy" section below.
-For more information on CCSP annual spending based on the ages of children served and the type of child care from FY 1990 through FY 2019, see Appendix B, and for CCSP expenditures by jurisdiction, see Appendix C.
+For more information on CCSP annual spending based on the ages of children served and the type of child care from FY 1990 through FY 2020, see Appendix B, and for CCSP expenditures by jurisdiction, see Appendix C.